Module

 Mathilde Touvier

-Mathilde Touvier is Director of Research at Inserm and principal investigator for the NutriNet–Santé cohort.
-She is a graduate of AgroParisTech and holds a PhD in epidemiology and public health.
-After six years at the French Agency for Food, Environmental and Occupational Health & Safety (Anses) and a year as a visiting researcher at Imperial College London, she joined the CRESS-EREN Nutritional Epidemiology Research Team (U1153 Inserm/Inrae/Cnam/ Sorbonne Paris Nord University / Paris Cité University), which she took over as director in 2019.
-She coordinates research on the links between nutrition and health (e.g. principal investigator of an ERC Consolidator Grant 2020-2025 project on industrial food, additives, food processing and health), with >370 publications in this field.
-She is an expert advisor to several institutions, including the French National Cancer Institute (INCa), the Ministry of Higher Education and Research (France 2030 ambassador) and the international Global Burden of Disease network.
-She is a member of the Scientific Council of the International Agency for Research on Cancer (WHO-IARC).
+Dr Mathilde Touvier is a Research Professor (DR1) at the French National Institute for Health and Medical Research (Inserm), principal investigator of the NutriNet-Santé cohort (n=182 000, 2009-ongoing, https://etude-nutrinet-sante.fr/).
+She graduated from AgroParisTech in Human Nutrition in 2002 and obtained a PhD in Epidemiology and Public Health in 2006.
+After six years at the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) and one year as a visiting researcher at Imperial College London, she joined the Nutritional Epidemiology Research Team CRESS-EREN (Inserm / Inrae / Cnam / Université Sorbonne Paris Nord / Université Paris Cité), of which she became Director in 2019.
+She coordinates researches on the links between nutrition and health (e.g. PI of a European Research Council ERC Consolidator Grant 2020-2025 on the impact of industrial food, food additives and food processing on health; PI of the Impact Santé Foodcontact projet 2024-2028), with >500 publications in this field.
+She co-developed the front-of-pack logo Nutri-Score (L’Express Prevention Award 2025).
+She is expert in several workshops, e.g. at the French National Cancer Institute (INCa), the Ministry of Higher Education and Research (France 2030 ambassador), the international network Global Burden of Disease.
 She received the Inserm Research Prize in 2019 and a prize from the Bettencourt-Schueller Foundation in 2021.
-She has just been appointed Professor at the Collège de France in Public Health for an annual chair in 2022-2023.
+She has been appointed Professor at the College de France in Public Health for 2023.
+She received the ERC Public Engagement with Research Award 2024.

 Jérémy Vanhelst